-Depending on the administration and the DHS office in question, practitioners should consider reaching out to DHS to see if they would join in the motion, particularly if the IJ likes to see motions where the parties have tried to reach agreement before filing.177 If this is the IJ's preference, but DHS declined to join the motion, the practitioner can explain in the subsequently filed motion attempts made at reaching an agreement with DHS prior to filing.178 In the past, DHS has joined motions to reopen in cases of clear relief, such as an approved I-130 petition when the applicant is eligible to adjust status, an approved I-360 petition, an approved U nonimmigrant status petition, or a strong claim for asylum with a solid one-year filing deadline exception.
+nonimmigrant status petition, or a strong claim for asylum with a solid one-year filing deadline exception.
 One specific context where DHS has traditionally agreed to join in motions to reopen is for adjustment of status purposes.
-A 2001 memo directs that the predecessor agency to DHS, the Immigration and Naturalization Service, may join in a motion to reopen for adjustment of status if: (1) adjustment was not available to the respondent at the former hearing; (2) the respondent is statutorily eligible for adjustment; and (3) the respondent merits a favorable exercise of discretion.179 Although this memo has not been expressly rescinded, it is no longer on the ICE website, and some ICE OPLA offices may regard it as being rescinded.
+A 2001 memo directs that the predecessor agency to DHS, the INS, may join in a motion to reopen for adjustment of status if: (1) adjustment was not available to the respondent at the former hearing; (2) the respondent is statutorily eligible for adjustment; and (3) the respondent merits a favorable exercise of discretion.
+196 Although this memo has not been expressly rescinded, it is no longer on the ICE website, and some ICE Office of the Principal Legal Advisor (OPLA) offices may regard it as being rescinded.